bhauman/figwheel-main/docs/tutorial.md

 * allows you to query for functions that are similar to the word under your cursor

-My library [Rebel Readline](rebel) provides these features for Clojure REPLs and it will be very helpful while exploring how to work with Figwheel and ClojureScript.
+My library [Rebel Readline](rebel) provides these features for Clojure REPLs.
+Let's install it now as it will be very helpful while exploring how to work with Figwheel and ClojureScript.

 To use Rebel Readline let's add `com.bhauman/rebel-readline-cljs 0.1.4` as another dependency in the `deps.edn` file: